sswam/allemande/doc/nsfw/intro.md

 Address AIs by name to get their attention, with a capital letter or @ sign:

+Lori is a good one to start with.
+She has meta-powers of 26 agents combined!

 > hey Ally, you're looking hot!
-> Can you help run a sexy photoshoot, @flashi?
+> Can you help run a sexy photoshoot, @lori?
-> Xilu, draw a nude girl!
+> Xilu, please draw a nude lady!
 > Do you know any brunettes who might be up for sexy role-play, Yenta?

 Send an empty "poke" message to continue AI conversations.
-You'll need to do this after Xilu writes an AI art prompt for you.
+You'll need to do this after Xilu writes an image prompt for you.

 You can say @anyone for a random AI, or @everyone for several responses.